dangthanhhao/Learn-react/docs/react-learning-plan.md

 **Objective:** Understand the building blocks of React apps.

+### ✅ Prerequisites

+Before starting Day 2 tasks, you need to understand `useState`:

+-   [ ] Read: ["State: A Component's Memory"](https://react.dev/learn/state-a-components-memory) from React docs.
+-   [ ] Read: ["Render and Commit"](https://react.dev/learn/render-and-commit) to understand how React updates state.
+-   [ ] Watch: [useState Basics](https://react.dev/reference/react/useState) - Official API reference.
+-   [ ] Understand the difference between **props** (read-only) and **state** (mutable).
+-   [ ] Know the rules of hooks (especially `useState`).

+### 💬 Copilot Prompts (Learn First)

+-   "Explain useState and how it works.
+Show me a simple counter example."
+-   "Why can't I mutate state directly?
+What happens if I do?"
+-   "What's the difference between props and state with real-world examples?"
+-   "How does React know when to re-render after state changes?"
+-   "Can I use useState multiple times in one component?"

 ### ✅ Tasks

 -   [ ] Create a reusable `<Greeting name="Barry" />` component.